hussamalamri2/OS-Assignment3-Hussam-Alamri/ASSIGNMENT_DOCUMENTATION.md

 ### Entry 1 - [April 23, 2026]
 Forked the starter repository from the provided GitHub link.
 Changed the repository visibility settings to 'Public' and renamed the repository to OS-Assignment3-FirstName-LastName as per assignment requirements.
 Cloned the repository to the local machine using Visual Studio Code to set up the development environment.
 Initialized the project by updating the studentID variable in SchedulerSimulationSync.java with my official university student ID.
+**1.5 Hours**
 ---

 ### Entry 2 - [April 27, 2026]
-Task 1 Implementation: Successfully implemented ReentrantLock to safeguard critical sections involving shared counter variables (contextSwitchCount, completedProcessCount, totalWaitingTime).
+**Task 1 **Implementation: Successfully implemented ReentrantLock to safeguard critical sections involving shared counter variables (contextSwitchCount, completedProcessCount, totalWaitingTime).
 Utilized try-finally blocks to ensure robust resource release and prevent potential deadlocks.

-Task 2 Implementation: Applied a dedicated ReentrantLock for the executionLog (ArrayList) to maintain thread safety.
+**Task 2 **Implementation: Applied a dedicated ReentrantLock for the executionLog (ArrayList) to maintain thread safety.
 This prevents ConcurrentModificationException by serializing access to the log during concurrent process execution.

-Verification: Conducted multiple test runs to ensure that synchronization mechanisms effectively mitigate race conditions and provide consistent output.
+**Verification**: Conducted multiple test runs to ensure that synchronization mechanisms effectively mitigate race conditions and provide consistent output.
+**1.5 Hours**
 ---

 ### Entry 3 - [April 28, 2026]
-Task 3 Implementation: Integrated a binary Semaphore with 1 permit to control concurrent CPU access.
+**Task 3 Implementation**: Integrated a binary Semaphore with 1 permit to control concurrent CPU access.

-Process Logic: Modified the run() and runToCompletion() methods in the Process class to acquire the semaphore before execution and release it in the finally block.
+**Process Logic**: Modified the run() and runToCompletion() methods in the Process class to acquire the semaphore before execution and release it in the finally block.

-Synchronization Goal: This ensures that only one process can simulate execution on the CPU at any given time, preventing overlapped output and ensuring mutual exclusion.
+**Synchronization Goal**: This ensures that only one process can simulate execution on the CPU at any given time, preventing overlapped output and ensuring mutual exclusion.
+**1.5 Hours**

 ---

-### Entry 4 - [Date, Time]
+### Entry 4 - [April 30, 2026]
-**What I implemented**:

-**Challenges encountered**:

-**How I solved it**:

-**Testing approach**:

-**Time spent**:
+- **Execution**: Verified the synchronization logic by running the simulation through the terminal to ensure environment stability.
+- **Results**: All processes shared the CPU correctly without race conditions, and all statistics were logged accurately.
+- **Video Demonstration**: The video walkthrough has been created, uploaded to Google Drive, and the link is provided at the top of this document.
+**2.5 Hours**

 ---